andyarensman/prepacker-app/README.md

 The project is almost complete, I just need to add a few more feature such as the landing page, password recovery, and mobile css.

 Working remote on Mac now.
+This will hopefully all work fine.

 ## Notes